Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Methods

 Beyond reconstruction-related biases, the estimation of scaling exponents from structure functions is affected by intrinsic statistical uncertainties arising from finite-size effects, correlated data points, and the limited extent of identifiable power-law ranges.

-Empirical scaling relations are typically examined in log--log space to identify behaviours of the form $y \propto x^n$.
+Empirical scaling relations are typically examined in log--log space to identify behaviour of the form $y \sim x^n$.
 A linear trend is often interpreted as evidence of a scaling regime, but the inferred exponent $n$ is sensitive to statistical noise and systematic biases.
-To reduce scatter, it is common to bin the data logarithmically and compute mean or median values in each bin.
+To reduce scatter, it is common to bin the data logarithmically and compute the mean or median value within each bin.
 While this improves visual clarity, it introduces sensitivity to bin width and placement, making it necessary to verify the stability of the measured slope across scales.

-Another important source of variation comes from the choice of the fitting interval $[x_{\min}, x_{\max}]$.
-The measured slope may change significantly depending on which part of the data is included in the regression.
+Another important source of uncertainty comes from the choice of the fitting interval $[x_{\min}, x_{\max}]$.
+The fitted slope may vary significantly depending on which part of the data is included in the regression.
 Incorporating points outside the true scaling regime—such as low-$x$ or high-$x$ plateaus—can bias the result.
 Even within a plausible range, the slope may vary gradually with scale, leading to an effective scale-dependent exponent rather than a single universal value.

-Statistical noise also affects the apparent linearity in log--log plots.
+Statistical noise also affects the observed linearity of log--log plots.
 With logarithmic binning, large values of $x$ contain many more data points per bin than small values, resulting in lower variance at large scales.
 In contrast, small separations suffer from a lower signal-to-noise ratio because fewer point pairs contribute to the statistics.
 This asymmetric noise distribution can bias the estimated slope.

-Additional uncertainties arise from the practical impossibility of evaluating structure functions using all point pairs.
+Additional uncertainties arise from the computational impracticality of evaluating structure functions using all point pairs.
 For a $128^3$ cube, the number of distinct pairs is $\sim 2.2\times10^{12}$, making exhaustive computation infeasible.
-Instead, structure functions are estimated from large random subsets of pairs sampled within spheres of increasing radius.
-When fewer than $\sim3.2\times10^{7}$ pairs are used, noticeable fluctuations appear at small scales due to sampling noise.
-For $\geq3.2\times10^{7}$ pairs, the structure functions converge to stable values down to the smallest resolved scales.
+Instead, structure functions were estimated from large random subsets of pairs sampled within spheres of increasing radius.
+When fewer than $\sim3.2\times10^{7}$ pairs are used, measurable fluctuations appear at small scales owing to sampling noise.
+For $\geq 3.2\times10^{7}$ pairs, the structure functions converge to stable values down to the smallest resolved scales.